sellwe/Master_thesis_sebastian/README.md

 My other option was dream and limma voom on the raw counts, but this would redo the DE analysis.

 Mixed models have fixed and random effects.
 Fixed effects are variable levels we wish to estimate and interpret.
 Some used here are:
-age_rank - continous scale 1-9.
+age_rank - continous scale 1-9 (older to younger).
 Sex - categorical M/F.
 log2FC - response variable from the DESEq2 results.